simoncblyth/j/issues/blyth-88-merge-totalTime.rst

 HMM : how to fine-grained-instrument ?
 Start standalone for dev speed
 -----------------------------------------------------------------------

-* Q: How clearly does CPU time scale with photon time or number of bounces ?
+* Q: How clearly does CPU time scale with number of step points ?
+* A: Very clear linear relationship with number of step points in averages shown.

 * Q: Would truncation (photon time OR num bounces) have much benefit ?

-* Q: Given that backwards QE is set to zero, expect aggressively truncation would have little effect on hits ?
-And potentially big speedup ?
+* Q: Given that backwards QE is set to zero, expect aggressive truncation would have little effect on hits ?

 * Q: How much of event time is spent simulating big bouncers ?